In-Person Voting – Frequently Asked Questions

 Q: Is there anything I need to do before going to the polls?

 A: You should check your polling location and whether it is accessible to you.
-We recommend that every person with a disability develop a “voting plan” for the day of.
+We recommend that every person with a disability develop a “voting plan.”
 Your right to vote is important and there are things beyond your control that may get in the way.
 Planning for worst-case scenarios can help guarantee your voice is heard.
 A sample voting plan can be found on the Institute on Disabilities’ PA Voter Resource page.1

 Q: What should I bring with me to the polling place on Election Day?

-A: To vote in Pennsylvania for the first time, you will have to show some form of identification, but it doesn’t need to be a photo ID.
+A: If you are a first time voter in Pennsylvania, you will have to show identification.
+This also applies if you are voting for the first time at a new polling location.
+Your identification doesn’t need to be a photo ID.
 Pennsylvania is a non-strict state when it comes to voter identification; our polling places accept many different types of identification if they include your name and address.
 This could be any check from the government, a current utility bill, or your voter registration confirmation issued by the County Voter Registration Office as long as it has your name and address.2

 Q: Can my disability disqualify me from voting?